Postpartum Periods: What to Expect (After You’ve Expected)

 What will my first few postpartum periods be like?

 Expect the unexpected.
 There’s no such thing as a ‘standard’ postpartum period.
 But chances are, your post-baby periods will be different from your pre-baby periods.
 Expect your first post-pregnancy cycle to:

-Don’t freak out, but do keep menstrual hygiene supplies on or near your person.
+Don’t freak out, but do keep menstrual hygiene supplies nearby.

-Some bleeders’ cycles bounce right back to the typical 28 days after a baby.
+Some peoples' cycles bounce right back to the typical ~28 days after a baby.
 Others are less predictable.
 It depends on how long it takes for your hormones to get back into their normal groove.
-Stress and weight losses/gains are also common for new moms, and these factors can throw your cycle out of whack, too.
+Stress and weight fluctuations are also common for new moms, and these factors can throw your cycle out of whack, too.
 Don’t be surprised if your first cycle is 27 days, for example, and the next is 34.
 That’s normal.
 Things will eventually even out over time.4

 Also note that it’s common for post-baby flows to stop and restart, so don’t forgo the pads until you’re certain your period is over.5